 - to assist our internal administration and daily operations;

 - to allow us to better understand your use of our Service;

 - to improve, upgrade, repair, maintain or monitor our Service;

 - to deal with any disputes with you in connection with our Service; and/or

 - to comply with any obligations that we may have under the law or otherwise.

-We may combine your personal information with Non-Identifying Information and aggregate it with any other information to attempt to provide you with a better experience of our Service, to improve the quality and value of the Service and to analyse and understand how the Service are used.
+We may combine your personal information with Non-Identifying Information and aggregate it with any other information to attempt to provide you with a better experience of our Service, to improve the quality and value of the Service and to analyse and understand how the Service is used.

 In relation to our use of your personal information for any direct marketing purposes by us, we will ensure that there is a means available for you to request not to receive direct marketing communication from us; alternatively, you can contact us (see “Contact” section below) to advise us that you do not want to receive any direct marketing.

 Will your Personal Information be Disclosed to a Third Party?